camptocamp/c2cgeoportal/doc/integrator/build.rst

     required_args: 0
     help: No arguments needed.

-For a non-K8S project, you can use:
+For a non-Kubernetes project, you can use:

 .. code:: yaml